API reference - A121

 The subsweep config represents a 1-1 mapping to the RSS service subsweep config.

 Normally used as a part of the SensorConfig.
+Multiple group configurations are required when certain parameters cannot be configured in subsweep config.

 start_point: int#